jrm2k6/cloudder/README.md

 with:
 - tag: tag to remove
-- publicIds: images to remoe tag from
+- publicIds: images to remove tag from
-- options: options for your uploaded image, check the cloudinary documentation to know more
+- options: options for your uploaded image, check the Cloudinary documentation to know more

 ## Running tests

 ```
 phpunit
 ```